Individual Development Plan

 You can find templates, videos and other resources on the IDP website, including tips for discussing your IDP with your mentor.

-Workshops on Creating an IDP
+Individual Advice on Creating Your IDP

 Contact for Questions